statsbylopez/mlopez/content/post/2018-08-22-part-i-randomness-of-regular-season-competition.md

 Scherzer and the Tigers should've been out of the inning but for a few bad breaks.
 But they weren't, which allowed Shane Victorino to step to the plate with the bases loaded.
 Victorino's at-bat involved a little less luck; he hit a grand slam, and the Tigers season was effectively over.

 The Tigers' final game was heartbreaking, and indicative of one of the most humbling aspects of being a sports fan: the better team doesn't always win, even when it may deserve to.
 It happened for the Tigers in 2013, but it happens for all teams in all seasons and in almost all sports.
 Sometimes it's just luck -- a referee call, a bad bounce, poor conditions, or, like the Tigers, a missed strike three.
 Or sometimes the better team just plays poorly -- missing open three-pointers, field goals, saves, or, like the Tigers, easy ground balls up the middle.
 Or sometimes the "better" team might simply be so close in terms of talent to the "worse" team, that any number of plays, shots, or referee decisions could play into the game's outcome, actions that, by and large, are largely noise and not indicative of any particular skill or talent.
+However it happens, being the better team doesn't exactly equate to always being the team with more runs, goals, or points.

 When Greg, Ben and I set out to compare North American sports, our principal goal was to consider how often, in each sport, the better team ended up winning.
 Here's our main take-home, which summarizes the game-level randomness of each league.